 Times have changed, however, and not only has China become more creative with some of its architecture…it’s become borderline weird.

-These are twelve of the weirdest buildings you’ll find scattered across China’s landscape:
+These are twelve of the weirdest Chinese buildings you’ll find scattered across this vast country’s landscape.

 1. Star Trek Enterprise Building – Fuzhou

-Built by a Star Trek super fan, this building houses the software company DragonNet and is modeled after the USS Enterprise.
-The inside features 30-foot slides made of metal for quick access to the ground level, automatic sliding doors between rooms, and a huge replica of a T-Rex.
+Built by a Star Trek super fan (obviously!), this building houses the software company DragonNet and is modeled after the USS Enterprise – the USS Enterprise NCC-1701-E to be exact.
+The inside features 30-foot slides made of metal for quick access to the ground level, automatic sliding doors between rooms, and a huge replica of a T-Rex (wait…what?!).

 2. The Piano House – Huainan